jovianArchiver/V3R/rules.md

 ## Teams
 The playing piece is the Team.
 There are four types: Infantry, Gun, Vehicle and Aircraft teams.

-Infantry and Gun teams, and some Vehicles are based in one of three standard base sizes:
+Infantry and Gun teams, and some Vehicles are based on one of three standard base sizes:
 · Small: 1"/25mm long by 1¼"/32mm wide
 · Medium: 1¼"/32mm long by 2"/50mm wide
 · Large: 2½"/ 65mm long by 2"/50mm wide